aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/barcode-configuration/configuring-barcode-segments/_index.md

 Before we embark on this coding journey, ensure that you have the following prerequisites in place:

 1. Java Development Kit (JDK): Aspose.BarCode for Java requires a working JDK installed on your machine.
-You can download the latest JDK from [Oracle's official website](https://www.oracle.com/java/technologies/javase-downloads.html).
+You can download the latest JDK from [Oracle's website](https://www.oracle.com/java/technologies/javase-downloads.html).

-2. Aspose.BarCode Library: Download and install the Aspose.BarCode for Java library from the official [download link](https://releases.aspose.com/barcode/java/).
+2. Aspose.BarCode Library: Download and install the Aspose.BarCode for Java library from the [download link](https://releases.aspose.com/barcode/java/).

 3. Integrated Development Environment (IDE): Choose your preferred Java IDE; popular options include IntelliJ IDEA, Eclipse, or Visual Studio Code.